-Please contact Mr Mike Smith Mrs Pauline Claxton or Ms Ania Pilarska (BMS Team Managers') for technical help and advice.
+Please contact BMS Team Managers for technical help and advice.

 Clinical, Epidemiological and Infection Control Advice

 The primary source of medical advice for the diagnosis, management and public health investigation of TB lies with the consultants in the relevant specialties in the local health board.
 The consultant microbiologists attached to the SMRL are happy to complement this primary advice where appropriate.